REVIEW: Viltrox 55mm f/1.8 EVO

 Voigtländer 50mm f2 APO-Lanthar

-This is a manual lens but with electrical pins, no autofocus but proper EXIF info to the camera.
+This is a manual lens but with electrical pins, no autofocus, but proper EXIF info to the camera.
 It is available for Nikon Z, Sony E, and Leica M mounts.
-It is an outstanding lens with great sharpness, the cernter sharpness although fantastic, does not come up to Nikon’s Z 50/1.8 levels, but the the midframe and corner sharpness exceeds Nikon’s sharpness.
+It is an outstanding lens with great sharpness; the centre sharpness, although fantastic, does not come up to Nikon’s Z 50/1.8 levels, but the midframe and corner sharpness exceed Nikon’s sharpness.
 None of these will be distinguishable in normal situations or seen in images unless you really enlarge the images to the extreme.
-It has better sunstars but a little more prone to ghosts with the sun in the image.
+It has better sunstars but is a little more prone to ghosts with the sun in the image.
 It is more expensive than the Nikon Z 50/1.8.

 Buy New: AmazonB&H ~ $899 (Affiliate links)